-You must specify the resource, which maps compiler message keys to user-visible strings.
+You must specify the resource, which maps compiler message keys to user-visible text.
 The checker supports the same options as the general property key checker.
-Within the Checker Framework we only use property files, so the -Apropfiles=prop_file option should be used.
+Within the Checker Framework we only use property files, so the -Apropfiles=prop\file option should be used.